evolvingstuff/vdw2/content/posts/18-cancers-might-be-fought-by-vitamin-d.md

 1. Trial only used Vitamin D monotherapy

-> &nbsp; often need co-factors, such as Omega-3 or <a href="/posts/magnesium-and-cancer-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Magnesium and Cancer - many studies">Magnesium</a> to boost the reponse to Vitamin D
+> &nbsp; often need co-factors, such as Omega-3 or [Magnesium](/posts/magnesium-and-cancer-many-studies) to boost the reponse to Vitamin D

 > &nbsp; while also fighting inflammation